aurorascharff/rsc-workshop-2hr-starter/STEPS.md

 - Create: action-prop, mention onClick and hydration and web standards, revalidate etter visning
 - Update: action-prop, onSubmit, hidden inputs or .bind, add all props prisma
 - Delete: action-prop, .bind, then modal.
 Prog enh fallback.
-- Turn off js and show that there is no modal
-- Show slow network prog enh search in ikognito waterfall, show modal shows up afterwards
+- Show fast 3g network prog enh search in ikognito waterfall, show modal shows up afterwards
 - Commit code

 ## Add interactivity with SubmitButton

+- Make all functions slow
 - Use loading boolean for delete button
 - The other buttons are not client components
-- Add useFormStatus isSubmitting and talk about React 19 availability nextjs
+- Add useFormStatus isSubmitting
 - Use it in new contact
 - Power of rsc, composability of client/server while mainaining interactivity
 - Add component to update contact